-As at December 31, 2022, we had \$573 million of debt at variable interest rates.
+As at December 31, 2024, we had \$1,057.5 million of debt at variable interest rates.
 As a result, changes in base rates such as SOFR affect our interest expense as these base rates fluctuate.
 On our fixed rate debt, we have from time-to-time entered into fixed-for-floating interest rate swaps, where advantageous, to convert the fixed interest payments to floating.
 These swaps are intended to manage interest rate sensitivity and reduce overall interest costs.
-The Company has one interest rate swap in place to exchange the floating interest rate on \$100 million of debt under its Credit Agreement for a fixed rate.
+The Company has 2 interest rate swaps in place to exchange the floating interest rate on \$200 million of debt total under its Credit Agreement for a fixed rate.